dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 {% endraw %}
 {% endhighlight %}

-Now refresh your browser.
-You'll see the title has changed to a link, and there is now a "Read more" at the bottom of your article.
-Click one of those and you'll see your new page!

 ### Showing Author Details

 Want to see more details about the author of the post?
 Let's create an `authorAction` in your `BlogController`.
 We're going to be doing something very similar to retrieving the single entry.